Welcome to our Governor pages.

-Since the review, members of the Governing Board have contributed their expertise to the appointment of the new headteacher, Mrs Jo Chapman, and played a vital role in the appointment of a Media Technician and the setting up of the TV Studio, including working with school staff to evaluate its impact on learning within school.
+Since the review, members of the Governing Board have contributed their expertise to the appointment of new staff.
 The whole governing body also lent its support to the leadership team during the Equal Pay Review carried out by Derby City Council for school support staff.

 The Chair of the Premises, Health & Safety and Finance Committee has attended budget review meetings and supported the headteacher and School Business Manager in collating the evidence for the Schools Financial Value Standard (SFVS) audit.
-The Chair of the committee also supported the school in evaulating tenders for the new catering company that will provide our school meals from July 1st 2016.
 The Personnel and Pupils Committee investigated whether further opportunities for swimming lessons were viable, following a request to review swimming provision from a parent, which has led to a catch-up programme being run for weaker swimmers in Years 4-6.

-The link governors for Safeguarding, SMSC, Pupil Premium, Sports Premium, Maths, Writing, Reading and SEND all meet reguarly with revelant post-holders in school, providing robust challenge to ensure high standards of learning at Gayton Junior School.
+The link governors for Safeguarding, SMSC, Pupil Premium, Sports Premium, Maths, Writing, Reading and SEND all meet regularly with relevant post-holders in school, providing robust challenge to ensure high standards of learning at Gayton Junior School.